DoctypeRosenthal/ModComposer/README.md

 # ModComposer #

-Compose game mods which overwrite or add files to a game in a non-destructive, reversible and easy-to-use manner.
-So if your mod composition fails, you can revert it as easy as the click on a button.
-Also, you can create overwriting-rules for specific mod files.
-So you can experiment and are always 100% in control of your personal build.
+Compose game mods to your hearts desire: overwrite or add files to a game in a non-destructive, reversible and easy-to-use manner.
+If your mod composition fails, revert it as easy as the click on a button.
+Switch to another composition just as easy.
+If you really want to go wild, you can create overwriting-rules for specific mod files and mix your mods.
+Experiment and always be 100% in control of your personal build.

-It uses git under the hood to make every change reversible.
+Uses git under the hood.

-### List of known working games: ###

-* S.T.A.L.K.E.R games

 ### -> see gist of project under ./gist.txt ###

+### List of games known working: ###

+* S.T.A.L.K.E.R. games